 3D and Digital Technology

-Tulane Lakeside Hospital for Women and Children offers 3D mammograms, also called breast tomosynthesis.
+Tulane Lakeside Hospital offers 3D mammograms, also called breast tomosynthesis.
 With 3D digital mammograms and conventional digital mammography, we are able to provide the highest image quality, which allows us to find tumors that are smaller than you can feel.
 You experience a shorter exam time with faster image results.
 We also offer MammoPad® for a more comfortable screening experience.

 Prep for Your Appointment